M.O

 M.O are an English girl group consisting of members Annie Ashcroft and Chanal Benjilali, and previously Frankee Connolly until her departure in June 2017 and Nadine Samuels until her departure in 2020.
+They achieved their breakthrough in 2018 after the release of ‘Bad Vibe’, which reached number 18 in the UK Singles Chart.
 The group was formed in 2012 by the members themselves, after their previous groups Mini Viva and Duchess had disbanded.
 Starting out on independent label Operator Records, they have been signed to Polydor Records since early 2016.
 On 19 October 2020, Nadine Samuels confirmed her departure from the group.
+The group was last active in 2021.